 Each year the Grand Slam offshore sailing race takes place on Boxing Day in summery Australia.
 It is one of the most difficult regattas in the world.
 Sailors start in Sydney and need to handle troubled waters of the Tasman Sea and the Bass Strait, pass the Stormy Bay, go up the Derwent River and finish in Hobart, Tasmania.

 The current record and the “Holy Grail” holder (finishing the race under 40 hours) is Perpetual LOYAL with 37 hours and 31 minutes from 2016.
 It is worth mentioning that during the race’s lifetime, over a thousand women have taken part in it.

 All the latest information on the Sydney Hobart Yacht Race.

 A transatlantic single-handed offshore race held every four years in November.
 The race starts in Saint-Malo, France and finishes in Pointe-à-Pitre, Guadeloupe.
 Both destinations have their own culture worth seeing.

-This legendary race is famous for its route that follows the historical path of rum traveling the seas.
+This legendary race is famous for its route that follows the historical path of rum travelling the seas.
 Sailors compete in four categories, depending on the size of their yacht.
-They reach speeds more than 30 knots during their 5,700-kilometer-long journey.
+They reach speeds of more than 30 knots during their 5,700-kilometre-long journey.
 The current record is held by Banque Populaire VII and is 183 hours and 8 minutes, made in 2014.